Mathefagbe/pigybank/README.md

 create a subdirectory for the project, and move into the directory either on pycharm or vscode.

 Create a virtual environment by running :
+`python -m venv venv`

+Activate your virtual environment by running the command:
 For windows: `venv/scripts/activate`
 For Mac : `source venv/bin/activate`